c3rb3ru5d3d53c/karton-unpacker/README.md

 ![issues](https://img.shields.io/github/issues/c3rb3ru5d3d53c/karton-unpacker-modules)
 ![stars](https://img.shields.io/github/stars/c3rb3ru5d3d53c/karton-unpacker-modules)

-A modular Karton Framework service that unpacks common packers like UPX and others using the Qilling Framework.
+A modular Karton Framework service that unpacks common packers like UPX and others using the [Qiling Framework](https://qiling.io/).

 This project is FREE as in FREE :beer:, use it commercially, privately or however you see fit.